theblackman2/moodle_local_autoconfirm/README.md

 - Monitor all new user registrations
 - Automatically confirm users who register via email self-registration
+- Redirect users to the login page immediately after registration
 - Leave other authentication methods (LDAP, OAuth, etc.) unchanged

 ## How It Works